maxmesserich93/NoisyCsvVisualizer/README.md

 # NoisyCsvVisualizer

 This is a readme is not final and will *definitly* be improved in the future.
+A kotlin application for visualizing poor qualitity csv data into useable plots.

-A kotlin application using a questionalbe homebrew actor system based on kotlin channels, [Arrow](https://github.com/arrow-kt/arrow) for parsing data and [XChart](https://github.com/knowm/XChart) for data visualization.
+Based on a questionalbe homebrew actor system based on kotlin channels, [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) for CSV parsing, [Arrow](https://github.com/arrow-kt/arrow) for data transformation and [XChart](https://github.com/knowm/XChart) for data visualization.